DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2021-04-08-searching-for-a-school.md

 There are some pros and cons of using an autocomplete.

 It will require JavaScript and an Ajax call to look up the results - we can’t progressively enhance a select as there are close to 30k schools to search from!
-This means we’ll need a no-js journey - likely to be a search box and a results page.
+This means we’ll need a no-js journey - likely to be a combined search box and a results page.

 A reason to do this over and above a search results page is how quickly users can narrow down search results.
 The feedback is immediate - particularly for schools they know and are familiar with.